mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. versionadded:: 3.8

-   .. availability:: POSIX, not WASI, not Android, not iOS.
+   .. availability:: POSIX, not Emscripten, not WASI.

       See :func:`posix_spawn` documentation.